WEAVER SYNDROME

 EZH2

-Weaver syndrome is a rare autosomal dominant disorder characterized by tall stature, variable intellectual disability, and characteristic facial dysmorphia, is a potential differential diagnosis to Sotos syndrome.
-Pathogenic variants in the EZH2 gene (enhancer of zeste, Drosophila, homolog 2) have been found to be causative for many Weaver syndrome cases.
-However, genetic heterogeneity cannot be excluded.
+Weaver syndrome is a rare, autosomal dominant disorder characterized by tall stature, variable intellectual disability, and characteristic facial dysmorphia.
+Pathogenic variants in the EZH2 gene are responsible for the majority of Weaver syndrome cases.
+However, genetic heterogeneity cannot be ruled out.

 References